James-Lainez/Week-17-Final-Project/README.md

-Week 17 Final Project — Music Store
+# Week 17 Final Project — Music Store
     A React application that allows users to browse and purchase individual songs.

-Features
+## Features of Music Store
- • Browse a catalog of songs with artist and genre info
+ * Browse a catalog of songs with artist and genre info
- • View detailed info on individual songs
+ * View detailed info on individual songs
- • Add songs to a cart
+ * Add songs to a cart
- • Remove songs from your cart
+ * Remove songs from your cart

-Tech Stack
+## Tech Stack
  • React + TypeScript
  • React Router
  • React Bootstrap
  • MockAPI (REST API)
  • Vite

-What I Learned
+## What I Learned
 Building this project helped me get more comfortable working with REST APIs — specifically handling GET, POST, and DELETE requests, managing async data with loaders, and keeping UI state in sync with the backend.

-Getting Started
+## Getting Started
+ * copy code
-npm install
+ * in terminal: npm install
-npm run dev
+ * npm run dev